moishinetzer/little-emperors/README.md

 }
 ```

-Sometimes however you want page to load first and stream the result in later, this is where Remix `defer` comes in.
+Sometimes however you want the page to load first and stream the result in later, this is where Remix `defer` comes in.
 It's an implementation of React's `Suspense` component.

-I have implemented an alternative index route which implements this behaviour in: [`/app/routes/deffered.tsx`](app/routes/deferred.tsx)
+I have implemented an alternative index route which implements this behaviour in [`/app/routes/deferred.tsx`](app/routes/deferred.tsx)

-The beauty of using Remix is that your routes provide the HTML but can also deliver the raw json to be reused in your native apps and can be a backend for any frontend you wish to hook up!
+The beauty of using Remix is that your routes provide the HTML but can also deliver the raw JSON to be reused in your native apps and can be a backend for any frontend you wish to hook up!

-For example, whilst runnning this app, try a GET request with the following:
+For example, whilst running this app, try a GET request with the following:

 ```sh
 # Don't worry too much about the "?index&_data" part - that's a remix implementation that's being improved soon